 Clingmans Dome is the highest point in the Smoky Mountains.
 It has an elevation of 6,643 feet!
 It’s another one of the shortest trails in the Smoky Mountains National Park that has a spectacular mountain view at the end!
 The roundtrip length is 1 mile and the path up to the observation tower is paved.
 The observation tower offers 360-degree views of the Smokies!
 It’s a perfect place to watch a sunset or sunrise.

 The hike to the Mt.
 Cammerer Fire Tower starts out like the hike to the Chimney Tops – steep.
 The roundtrip length is about 11 miles, and while it has steep terrain, there are portions of the hike that are level and offer beautiful views.
 When you finally reach an elevation of 4928 feet you’ll find the fire lookout which is a great vantage point.
 Many hikers who reach this point say that on good days this is one of the best if not the best view to see in the Smoky Mountains.

 It’s hard to beat the stunning mountain views that you’ll find on these trails in the Smoky Mountains National Park.
-Go out and discover what other great trails are waiting to be explored in the Smokies!
+Go out and discover what other great Smoky Mountain hiking trails are waiting to be explored!